parthmagnani/RxJS_concepts/README.md

 5. Observables are like functions with zero arguments, but generalize those to allow multiple values.

 6. Subscribing to an Observable is analogous to calling a Function

+7. In RxJS, pipeable operators are functions used to transform or manipulate data emitted by observables in a declarative and composable manner.

+8. When pipeable operators are called, they do not mutate the existing observable instance but rather return a new observable instance with the applied transformations.

+9. RxJs - Reactive extensions for Javascript